nhwivo/nhwivo.github.io/docs/my-projects/process-MSA.markdown

 ### Turning the script into an executable file
 ---------------------------------------------------------------
 Below, I edited the script above into an executable file that takes in argument from the command line, so that it can be run outside of Jupyter Notebook.
-The script can be downloaded from my Github page.
+The script can be downloaded from my <a href="https://github.com/nhwivo/clean-MSA-loci" target="_blank">Github</a> page.

 ```bash